WenyuZhu/HomemadeLinkedIn/README.md

-# HomemadeLinkedIn
+# My GitHub Project

-This is a project using Fastapi to develop a 'Homemade LinkedIn'
+This is my GitHub project.
+I published it directly from Visual Studio Code.